 Your future

-Computers are everywhere in modern life and some of the most interesting opportunities are open to those who really know about computing and information systems.
-Edinburgh University Science and Engineering graduates are highly sought after.
+Technology is everywhere in modern life and some of the most interesting opportunities are open to those who really know about computing and information systems.
+Edinburgh University Informatics graduates are highly sought-after.

 Career opportunities after studying at the School of Informatics